-For both potential disparate impacts and disproportionate burdens, alternatives may include a mixture of strategies to mitigate, minimize, or otherwise avoid these impacts.
-Because the LRTP is a long-term planning document and the projected impacts are likely to occur 20 years into the future, these strategies will likely involve programming future TIP projects in order to mitigate the disparate impact(s) and/or disproportionate burden(s).
-The MPO board also intends to use this policy during the development of future LRTPs, when conducting scenario planning or making decisions about project programming, to avoid disparate impacts and disproportionate burdens prior to project selection.
+0 For both potential DI/DBs, alternatives may include a mixture of strategies to mitigate, minimize, 0 or otherwise avoid these impacts.
+Because the LRTP is a long-term planning document and 0 0 the projected impacts are likely to occur 20 years into the future, these strategies will likely 0 involve programming future TIP projects in order to mitigate the disparate impact(s) and/ 0 or disproportionate burden(s).
+The MPO board also intends to use this policy during the 0 development of future LRTPs, when conducting scenario planning or making decisions about 0 project programming, to avoid DI/DBs prior to project selection.
+0